Bass drum: Strikers

+Electronic music

+In electronic music, bass drums, especially kick drums, are frequently used.
+Kick drum sounds are prominent in various music styles, including American genres like footwork and African genres such as gqom.

 Kit drumming

 In a drum kit, the bass drum is much smaller than in traditional orchestral use, most commonly 20 or 22 in in diameter.
 Sizes range from 16 to 28 in in diameter while depths range from 12 to 22 in, with 14 to 18 in being normal.
 Vintage bass drums are generally shallower than the current standard of 22 × 18 in.

 Sometimes the front head of a kit bass drum has a hole in it to allow air to escape when the drum is struck for shorter sustain.
 Muffling can be installed through the hole without taking off the front head.
 The hole also allows microphones to be placed into the bass drum for recording and amplification.
 In addition to microphones, sometimes trigger pads are used to amplify the sound and provide a uniform tone, especially when fast playing without a decrease in volume is desired.
 Professional drummers often choose to have a customized bass drum front head, with the logo or name of their band on the front.

 The kit bass drum may be more heavily muffled than the classical bass drum, and it is popular for drummers to use a pillow, blanket, or professional mufflers inside the drum, resting against the batter head, to dampen the blow from the pedal, and produce a shorter "thud".

 Different beaters have different effects, and felt, wood and plastic ones are all popular.
 Bass drums sometimes have a tom-tom mount on the top, to save having to use (and pay for) a separate stand or rack.
 Fastening the mount involves cutting a hole in the top of the bass drum to attach it; "virgin" bass drums do not have this hole cut in them, and so are professionally prized.